shhossain/computer_science/Networking/readme.md

 2. **Encryption/ Decryption:** Data encryption translates the data into another form or code.
 The encrypted data is known as the ciphertext and the decrypted data is known as plain text.
 A key value is used for encrypting as well as decrypting data.
 3. **Compression:** Reduces the number of bits that need to be transmitted on the network.

 ### **7\.
-Application Layer (Layer 7) :**
+Application Layer (Layer 7):**

 At the very top of the OSI Reference Model stack of layers, we find the Application layer, also called as Desktop Layer, which is implemented by the network applications.
 These applications produce the data, which has to be transferred over the network.
-This layer also serves as a window for the application services to access the network and for displaying the received information to the user.
+This layer also serves as a window for the application services to access the network and display the received information to the user.

 Example: Application – Browsers, Skype Messenger, etc.